bryan15/SmartSOCKSProxy/readme.md

 ## Configuration

-Command-line options and lines in a config file executed sequentially, in the order they appear.
+Command-line options and lines in config files executed sequentially, in the order they appear.
 If two or more config lines set the same value, later lines overwrite earlier lines.
 IE: last line wins.

+SmartSOCKSProxy uses a default ulimit of 4096.
+If you see the error "Too many open files" in any of the logfiles, you may need to increase the value of main -> ulimit in the config file.

+To see the number of open file descriptors used by SmartSOCKSProxy on MacOS:

+    lsof -c smartsocksproxy | wc -l

 ### Peculiarities